Xiaoli-Catherine/ChessBots/docs/index.md

 ---
 #### Project Outline:

-Our project aims to explore and analyze the specific performance task of a robot arm setting a chessboard.
+Our project aims to explore and analyze the specific performance task of a robot arm setting a chessboard with the RLBench environment.
 Our approach involves experimenting with existing algorithms in the RLBench environment, tweaking them to improve their performance, and conducting a comparative study to understand the impact of these modifications.

 #### Source code:
 - [https://github.com/Xiaoli-Catherine/ChessBots](https://github.com/Xiaoli-Catherine/ChessBots)